Reputation Checker

 Does getting reported lower my Trust Factor?

 Valve has said that reports from players with low trust carry less weight, so getting reported by someone who reports everyone after every loss won't hurt much.
 But if multiple high-trust players report you, it likely has some impact.
-The best defense is not doing things that get you legitimately reported.

 Is this data private?
 Can other people see it?

 Everything we show comes from Steam's public API.
 If a player's profile is set to private, we can only see their ban status and basic info — the same thing anyone can see by visiting their Steam profile.
-We don't access, store, or expose anything beyond what Steam already makes publicly available.

 My teammate has a VAC ban from 8 years ago.
 Should I worry?